 An integrated approach

-Organised VAT fraud is a fast-moving crime and therefore solutions need to detect it before significant damage is done.
+Organized VAT fraud is a fast-moving crime and therefore solutions need to detect it before significant damage is done.
 Governments need to take a hybrid analytics approach, enabling them to blend risk analysis and anomaly detection to quickly pinpoint suspicious cases.

 They can run analysis to ascertain how much VAT money is at risk in each case and determine which cases to focus on.
-They can close the net on the criminals through a combination of anomaly detection to highlight changes in behaviour and new types of fraud, as well as social network analysis to unveil hidden connections between firms.
+They can close the net on the criminals through a combination of anomaly detection to highlight changes in behavior and new types of fraud, as well as social network analysis to unveil hidden connections between firms.

 Having these analytical techniques working in tandem not only enables investigators to raise detection levels, it also helps them control alert volumes and reduce false positive rates.
 Empowered with this information, they then have options in terms of next steps, including monitoring the activities of the suspected business; de-registering VAT numbers; or commencing a criminal investigation.

 Most government investigators are highly-skilled, but without the technology running the analytics upfront, they’re struggling to stay on top of the workload.
-In moving from a reactive to a more proactive way of operating, and thereby driving a more preventive approach, the ability to prioritise the highest risk cases is key– and hybrid analytics technology supports this way of working.
+In moving from a reactive to a more proactive way of operating, and thereby driving a more preventive approach, the ability to prioritize the highest risk cases is key– and hybrid analytics technology supports this way of working.

 The approach also allows departments to increase their ROI per investigator, by tackling higher-value cases first and conducting more efficient, accurate investigations.
-Additionally, it enables them to reduce their ratio of false positives, leading to a hit rate as high as 80 per cent.
+Additionally, it enables them to reduce their ratio of false positives, leading to a hit rate as high as 80 percent.

-Making effective use of this technology helps businesses shift the risk reward ratio.
+Making effective use of this technology helps businesses shift the risk-reward ratio.
 The ability of hybrid analytics to detect potentially fraudulent transactions and identify more perpetrators will ultimately act as a deterrent, with the enticement of making large sums of money counteracted by the increased likelihood of being caught.

-In other words, the same technology that enables businesses to detect and confront the scourge of organised VAT fraud will in the future allow government departments to tackle a much wider spectrum of nefarious activities across the whole fraud spectrum and help drive a broader preventative approach.
+In other words, the same technology that enables businesses to detect and confront the scourge of organized VAT fraud will in the future allow government departments to tackle a much wider spectrum of nefarious activities across the whole fraud spectrum and help drive a broader preventative approach.